 High-quality materials and superior construction make a trash bag strong.

-How Long Do Trash Bags Take to Decompose?
+How Long Do Trash Bags Take To Decompose?

 Some sources state it can take between 10 and 20 years for a plastic bag to decompose (2).
 However, plastic bags haven’t been around for that long, so we don’t know exactly how long some plastic takes to decompose.
 Some sources predict it could take upwards of 500 years (3).

-So, overall, it can take between 10 and 1000 years for a plastic bag to decompose in landfill (4).
+So, overall, it can take between 10 and 1000 years for a plastic bag to decompose in a landfill (4).

 When you shop for trash bags, it’s normal to grab the first one you see on the shelf, especially if it’s on sale.
-But to really get the best of the best, here are the top details to consider when buying new trash bags.
+But to get the best of the best, here are the top details to consider when buying new trash bags.

 What Can I Use Instead of Trash Bags?